Greg Roberts (musician)

 Greg Roberts (born 29 May 1956) is an English drummer.
 He was a member of Big Audio Dynamite from 1984 to 1990, a band led by Mick Jones, former lead guitarist, and co-lead vocalist of the Clash.
 He went on to form Screaming Target in 1991 with ex-Big Audio Dynamite members Don Letts and Leo "E-Zee Kill" Williams, then started Dreadzone with Tim Bran, Williams and Dan Donovan, another former Big Audio Dynamite member.
-Dreadzone had a No. 20 hit in the UK Singles Chart with "Little Britain" in 1996.
+Dreadzone had a No. 20 hit in the UK singles chart with "Little Britain" in 1996.

 A self-taught musician, Roberts has said that his experience with Big Audio Dynamite – particularly the band's use of technology (including a drum machine) – enabled him to become a writer and arranger, and also led to him forming Dreadzone.

 Roberts has also worked as a session musician, playing on Scott Merritt's fourth studio album, Violet and Black (1990).
+Roberts son, Blake Roberts, has now joined the band as lead guitarist and is improving rapidly.
+In his spare time, he enjoys playing popular video games such as 'Overwatch 2' where he mains Genji to a bronze tier level.